-I have been searching for information about Investing in Kenya and the best investment that I can make, my search has led me to look on the internet and also get advice from my friends, I have also visited banks the hubs of investments, I have talked to an Investment broker and to great business people, in an effort to find out the best investment opportunities in Kenya.
+I have been searching for information about Investing in Kenya and the best investment that I can make, and my search has led me to look on the internet and also get advice from my friends, I have also visited banks the hubs of investments, I have talked to an Investment broker and great business people, to find out the best investment opportunities in Kenya.

 Investing in Kenya

-It is the year 2019 but the same old investment opportunities are being given as advice to new investors who want to join the business world with fresh potential, some of them are:
+It is the year 2020, but the same old investment opportunities are being given as advice to new investors who want to join the business world with new potential, some of them are:

-- NSE and the Government Securities: Most of those whom I asked recommended the stock market as a field I should consider, they told me, in summary, this is one of the most stable investments in the country, and you have a variety of discounted options to look at.
+- NSE and the Government Securities: Most of those whom I asked recommended the stock market as a field I should consider, they told me, in summary, this is one of the most stable investments in the country.
+You have a variety of discounted options to look at.

 - Real Estate: The most lucrative business in developing countries, they told me, housing like food is a basic need, moral story; put your money where your mouth is.

-- Devolved Governments; with devolved governments there come great opportunities for people to invest in them.
-Well still there is the word Government in there and I have only two words for that; Devolved investment.
+- Devolved Governments; with devolved governments, there come great opportunities for people to invest in them.
+Well still there is the word Government is there, and I have only two words for that; Devolved investment.

-- ICT: They never gave me the details, I know why, they are analogue and nobody knows how truth be told those who give you information will not break it down to you.
+- ICT: They never gave me the details, I know why, they are analogue, and nobody knows how truth be told those who provide you with information will not break it down to you.
 I have listened to them talk for hours about the other investment opportunities, but when they mentioned ICT; the only thing they could tell me was, Konza City and that is how they ended their conversations

 - Events Management and Planning